zzzprojects/learn-orm/tutorials/net-5/non-public-property-accessors.md

 To enable the use of a non-public property accessor, you can use the `[JsonInclude]` attribute.

  - It indicates that the member should be included for serialization and deserialization.
- - When applied to a property, indicates that non-public getters and setters can be used for serialization and deserialization.
+ - When applied to a property, it indicates that non-public getters and setters can be used for serialization and deserialization.
  - Non-public properties are not supported.

 The following shows the usage of the `[JsonInclude]` attribute.